 Then, the proposed new global test can be conducted using the approximate critical value or the approximate $p$-value.
-Fourthly, we introduce an adjustment coefficient that effectively enhances the performance of our proposed test, even with a relatively small sample size.
-Fifthly, we also derive asymptotic power of the new global test under some local alternatives and show that it is root-$n$ consistent.
-Last but not least, simulation results presented in Section~\ref{simu.sec} show that our new global test has a wider range of applications and outperforms its competitors in terms of size control and power, regardless of whether the functional data are nearly uncorrelated, moderately correlated, or highly correlated.
+Thirdly, we introduce an adjustment coefficient that effectively enhances the performance of our proposed test, even with a relatively small sample size.
+Additionally, we present fast computation methods as outlined in Section~\ref{NumImp} which has not been discussed in \cite{zhu2023ksampFMD}.
+Furthermore, we also derive asymptotic power of the new global test under some local alternatives, noting that the asymptotic properties of the proposed test statistic, as described in Theorems~\ref{T0.thm} and~\ref{T1.thm}, are not derived directly from the asymptotic properties of \cite{zhu2023ksampFMD}'s test for the standard heteroscedastic one-way FMANOVA problem.
+Finally, the simulation results presented in Section~\ref{simu.sec} demonstrate that our new global test has a wider range of applications and generally performs better or no worse than its competitors in terms of size control.